Illinois Tollway: Toll collection

 On February 25, 2021, ISTHA announced that cash tolling would be fully eliminated throughout the system, making permanent a moratorium on cash toll collection in place since March 2020 due to the COVID-19 pandemic.
-Lower-income motorists will be able to acquire a initial deposit-free I-Pass based on income requirements, and ISTHA had already instituted an online pay option for video tolling and pay-by-plate customers without I-Pass or EZPass transponders in June 2020 as a response to the pandemic.
-Plans regarding demolition of the side cash lanes along the tollways are yet to be determined.
+Lower-income motorists will be able to acquire an initial deposit-free I-Pass based on income requirements, and ISTHA had already instituted an online pay option for video tolling and pay-by-plate customers without I-Pass or EZPass transponders in June 2020 as a response to the pandemic.
+Plans regarding demolition of the side cash lanes along the tollways (which outside one I-Pass lane now designated to allow users to check their account status by an indicator lamp, are blocked off) are yet to be determined.

 Criticism

+Highway projects

 ISTHA and the toll highway system in Illinois have undergone much criticism since the 1980s.
 Construction of the North–South Tollway (I-355) was delayed, in part, due to a dispute with the Morton Arboretum in Lisle, Illinois.
 Original plans for this toll highway would have seen it constructed through the middle of land belonging to the Arboretum, and closer to the existing Illinois Route 53.
 Construction on other projects has also been delayed, mostly through protests by area residents.

-Much of the criticism in the 1980s and 1990s was centered on the continued existence of ISTHA itself, and its quasi-independent status from even the Illinois General Assembly.
-The original decision to build the tollway was made in an era when five states used toll roads to create a superhighway between New York and Chicago.
-This predated the Interstate Highway System and the associated funding from federal gasoline taxes.
-Critics argue that Tollway users are paying twice, first by paying tolls and then by paying the same gasoline taxes that other motorists pay.
-Citizens' groups formed in the 1990s to try to force ISTHA to disband, and convert the toll highways in Illinois into freeways.
-This stems from the 1953 law that established the then Illinois State Toll Highway Commission.
-By 1999, Governor George Ryan began to publicly discuss the closure of ISTHA and the abolition of toll collection in Illinois, but the plans were eclipsed by Ryan's increasing scandals.
-After Ryan declined to run for re-election and his successor, Governor Rod Blagojevich, had been elected (but had not yet taken office), the ISTHA board publicly suggested a sudden hike in toll rates that the new Governor could simply blame on his outgoing predecessor.
-The previous adjustment to Illinois toll rates had taken place in 1983.
-ISTHA would have been able to raise rates without approval of the Illinois General Assembly because of its quasi-independent nature.
-However, a rate hike did not go into effect at that time.
-Ultimately, the toll rates for I-Pass users remained at 1983 prices while the toll rate for cash payers doubled.
-Practically, the I-Pass system and open road tolling appears to have removed the annoying aspect of toll collection which motivated many toll opponents, and subsequently the calls to ending the tolls have quieted.